Classification and Spatiotemporal Correlation of Dominant Fluctuations in Complex Dynamical Systems: Results and discussion

-Recently, LENS \cite{crippa2023detecting} and \textit{$\tau$}SOAP \cite{caruso2023timesoap} molecular descriptors have demonstrated to accurately detect these local dynamical events described above (see Methods for details).
+Recently, LENS \cite{crippa2023detecting} and \textit{$\tau$}SOAP \cite{caruso2023timesoap} molecular descriptors have demonstrated to accurately detect these local dynamical events described above (see \textit{Materials and Methods} for details).
 As illustrated in Fig.~\ref{fig:fig01}B, LENS and \textit{$\tau$}SOAP are perfectly tailored to capture purely \textit{diffusive} (Top) and purely \textit{structural} (Bottom) fluctuations, respectively.
 Although conceived to be different, these two novel descriptors are, at the same time, perfectly complementary to each other.
 Motivated by these observations, here we demonstrate how combining LENS and \textit{$\tau$}SOAP into a \textbf{LEAP} analysis allows to get a unique characterization of distinct systems.

-An illustration of \textbf{LEAP} (black), defined as $\textbf{LEAP} = (LENS, \textit{$\tau$}SOAP)$, namely a bivariate time-series composed of LENS (red) and \textit{$\tau$}SOAP (blue) components, is reported in Fig.~\ref{fig:fig01}C. Noteworthy, both LENS and \textit{$\tau$}SOAP have been normalized from 0 to 1 in the \textbf{LEAP} definition (additional details are provided in the Methods section).
-In the following, we prove the broad applicability of our analysis in not only classifying, but also correlating in space and time different types of local events.
-This allows to unveil the overarching behavior in several prototypical systems dominated by diverse inherent physics with a growing level of internal complexity.
+An illustration of \textbf{LEAP} (black), defined as $\textbf{LEAP} = (LENS, \textit{$\tau$}SOAP)$, namely a bivariate time-series composed of LENS (red) and \textit{$\tau$}SOAP (blue) components, is reported in Fig.~\ref{fig:fig01}C. Noteworthy, both LENS and \textit{$\tau$}SOAP have been normalized from 0 to 1 in the \textbf{LEAP} definition (additional details are provided in the \textit{Materials and Methods} section).
+In the following, we prove the broad applicability of our analysis not only in classifying local events occurring in the system into different types of local fluctuations but also in correlating such different fluctuations in space and time.
+This allows unveiling the overarching behavior in several prototypical systems dominated by diverse inherent physics with a growing level of internal complexity.